OperationalDev/amongusmumble/README.md

 # amongusmumble
-Mumble Bot to scrape Among Us on-screen data and automatically mute players between rounds
+Mumble Bot to mute/unmute players in Among Us.